Advanced Sound Deadening: Measuring Decibel Reduction in EV Cabins

 The consequences of poor acoustic management are "listener fatigue."
 In an EV, the absence of engine vibration makes the high-pitched resonance of the electric motor more prominent.
 This 8 kHz to 12 kHz whine can cause headaches and irritability during long commutes.
 Professional shops now use spectrum analyzers to identify these specific frequencies rather than guessing where to apply material.

-Technical Solutions for Decibel Mitigation
+Decibel Mitigation

 Precision Vibration Damping at Source Points